 The common names of bugs can give useful information about the type of damage they might do to your plants.
 Twig girdler beetles are a great example.
-As the names suggests, these insect pests chew the bark all the way around small branches, girdling and killing them.
+As the names suggest, these insect pests chew the bark all the way around small branches, girdling and killing them.
 If you want to know more about twig girdler damage or twig girdler control, read on.

 What are Twig Girdler Beetles?

 What are twig girdler beetles?
 They are a type of insect that damage hardwood trees.
 Their scientific name is Oncideres cingulata.
 These beetles don’t sting you, nor do they carry infection to your plants.
-However, twig girdler damage can be significant, especially in pecan, hickoryand oak trees.
+However, twig girdler damage can be significant, especially in pecan, hickory, and oak trees.

 Spotting Twig Girdler Damage